 It’s an exciting time, but it can also be overwhelming.
 We offer programs that will help you prepare for university.

 Laurier 101 is a collection of programs specifically tailored for incoming students that support you from the time you accept your offer until the first week of classes and beyond.
-All students can participate in Laurier 101 programming, including transfer and international students.
+All undergraduate students can participate in Laurier 101 programming, including transfer, mature learners, and international students.

-Laurier Life will be your guide to all things Laurier as you prepare for a successful first year.
-Gain insights on how to manage your classes, find out how to access campus supports, learn how to join campus clubs and activities, and get tips from senior students.
+Laurier 101 will be your guide to all things Laurier as you prepare for a successful first year.
+Gain insights on how to plan and register for courses, meet fellow Golden Hawks, purchase your textbooks, budget and pay for tuition, prepare for academic life, access campus supports, learn how to join campus clubs and activities, and get tips from senior students.

 Orientation Week (O-Week) activities will guide you through your first days as a Laurier student.
 The week is full of activities to introduce you to campus and to your fellow first-year students.